pingdong/newmoon/README.md

 # **Newmoon**
----

-For many reasons, I have seen many compromised designs/projects and have to work with them.
+For many reasons, I have seen many compromised designs/projects.
 Therefore I decided to implement an ideal solution as a template and maintain it to catch up with emerging technology and concepts in the future.

-The current version borrowed some codes and ideas from Microsoft eShopContainers project, Thanks.
+The current version borrowed some codes and idea from Microsoft eShopContainers project, Thanks.

 On top of eShopContainers, I added some features that I believe they are important and helpful in real life.
-For example, Extensions and Reflections are widely used here, I know it¡¯s controversial, to generate lean, modular and reusable code.
-This implementation may bring some difficulties to understand, especially to junior devs.
-But this is intent.
-Long-term maintainability, flexibility and simplicity is always crucial.
-In building industry, reading blueprints requires years training.
+For example, Extensions and Reflections are widely used here, I know it's controversial, to generate lean, modular and reusable codes.
+This drawback is that may bring some difficulties to understand, especially to junior dev.
+To me, long-term maintainability, flexibility and simplicity is always crucial.

 ## The following libraries are used:
 * Microsoft ASP.Net Core 2.1